-Aluminium sulfide is a grey chemical compound with a chemical formula Al2S3.
+Aluminium sulfide or aluminium sulphide is a grey chemical compound with a chemical formula Al2S3.
 It readily hydrolyses in the air to form hydrogen sulfide.
 Aluminium sulfide is a greyish solid that posses a strong sulfide smell.
 It has six crystalline forms: α, β, γ and δ.
 It can be prepared through a thermite-like reaction between sulfur and aluminium powders.
 In this article, learn the aluminium sulfide formula and its chemical structure along with its properties and uses.

 Aluminium Sulfide Properties

 - Used in the preparation of hydrogen sulfide

 - Used to produce chemicals used in the tanning and papermaking industry

 - Used to produce organic compounds such as ethanethiol